What's your name?

 Don’t Show Discount Button on Every Page

 If the user sees the same “Why such great prices?” button on every product page it will look gimmicky.
 Therefore, my idea is to set a cookie when, during their current session, the user first clicks the button.
 Now, when this user moves to the next product page they will not see a repetition of the “Why such great prices?” button.
-We have an article that explains this strategy in detail: Choreographed Experiences.
+We have an article that explains this strategy in detail: Conditional Elements.